up114/uORF_Analysis/README.md

     - Sequences in CAPITAL LETTERS
     - like *appris_mouse_v2_selected.fa.gz*

 Notes: The genomic comparison only needs to be run on the nonoverlapping uORFs, so filter the uORFs before running the following steps.
-After converting the uORFs to genomic coordinates, you will need to convert the uORF genomic coordinates into a bed formatted file.
+After converting the uORFs to genomic coordinates, you will need to convert the uORF genomic coordinates into a BED formatted file.
 I used Notepad++ to do so, and an example BED file can be found in the Data Files > ltdstart_bed.bed.
 Finally, overlap between GENCODE CDS regions and the identified uORFs can be found using bedtools.
-Please run the make_cds_file() function in transcript2genome.py to filter the GTF file to only contain CDS entries.
+Run the make_cds_file() function in transcript2genome.py to filter the GTF file to only contain CDS entries.
 The instructions are as follows:

-• Activate a Conda environment with bedtools - see bedtools_env.yml: o	conda activate bedtools_env
+- Activate a Conda environment with bedtools - see bedtools_env.yml:
+     - conda activate bedtools_env
 Run the following in Linux (I used Ubuntu):
-• To get rows of overlap from the Gencode GTF: o	- bedtools intersect -a "_path_/gencode_cds.gtf" -b "_path_/ltdstart_bed.bed" > “_path_/gtf_overlap.txt”
+- To get rows of overlap from the Gencode GTF:
+   -	 bedtools intersect -u -a "_path_/gencode_cds.gtf" -b "_path_/ltdstart_bed.bed" > "_path_/gtf_overlap.txt"
-• To get rows of overlap from the uORF BED: o	 - bedtools intersect -u -a "_path_/ltdstart_bed.bed " -b "_path_/gencode_cds.gtf" > "_path_/uorf_overlap.txt"
+- To get rows of overlap from the uORF BED:
+   -	 bedtools intersect -u -a "_path_/ltdstart_bed.bed" -b "_path_/gencode_cds.gtf" > "_path_/uorf_overlap.txt"

+Note: These functions will report if at least one overlap is found.
+To also report the number of bp that overlap, add -wo to the options

  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **uorf_reads_psite.py**